Launch Recite Me assistive technology

 When someone’s accused of doing something, but it’s not been proved to be true.

-When the police or local council get permission from a court to close down a property, while eviction proceedings are happening.
+When the police or local council get permission from a court to close down a property.
 This means nobody’s allowed to go into or live in the property, including the owner or tenant.

 An order made by the court that tells someone to stop their antisocial behaviour.
 If the situation’s really urgent, an injunction can be put in place in a couple of days.
-If the perpetrator ignores it they can be sent to prison for contempt of court.
+If the accused party ignores it they can be sent to prison for contempt of court.

 The legal process that your landlord takes to remove you from your home.